markus-zzz/zzzconsulting-website/about.md

 - Retargeting GCC for a DSP architecture (Dept. of Computer Science, Lund University, 2010)

 ## Personal interests
-My family and at some previous point in life also hiking, nature, rock climbing, slacklining, boardsports and natural movement in general.
+My family, and at some previous point in life also hiking, nature, rock climbing, slacklining, boardsports and natural movement in general.

 ## References